Dedication & Preface — Opening Blind Eyes | Christ the True Light

 — Matthew 17:5 (NKJV)

 Paul never met Jesus in the flesh.
-He met Christ on the road to Damascus — knocked off his horse, blinded by light, hearing a voice.
-And that voice identified itself by the name the world knew.
+He met Christ on the road to Damascus.
+Paul was blinded by light and heard a voice.
+The same light and same voice the apostles witnessed on the mount of transfiguration.
+And this time the voice identified itself by the name the world knew.
 I am Jesus.
 Not because the name was the power.
 Because it was the only name Paul would recognize.
 The name was the address.
 The Spirit was always the same.

 The vessel is never the point.
 The Spirit is always the point.